CybercentreCanada/assemblyline4_docs/docs/blog/entries.md

 ![Can Assemblyline beat HackTheBox Business CTF 2023 Forensic Challenges?](images/blog4.png){ align=right }

-Assemblyline Blog Entry #4 — The following is the first part of a write-up detailing the solutions for forensic challenges that were part of the HackTheBox Business CTF 2023 competition.
+Assemblyline Blog Entry #4 — This post is the first part of a write-up detailing the solutions for forensic challenges that were part of the HackTheBox Business CTF 2023 competition.

 ---